henry2004y/VisAnaJulia/README.md

 In the roadmap of PyCall 2.0, there will direct support for accessing Julia objects.
 I hesitate to do it myself, so let's just wait for it to come.

+- [ ] Test suite for checking validity
 - [ ] Cuts from 3D data visualization besides contour
 - [ ] Switch to Makie for 3D plotting and animation
 - [ ] PyBase support for manipulating data directly in Python